foam-framework/foam2/src/foam/nanos/crunch/README.md

 ##### Capability - (Deprecated) Capability
 - stored in the `deprecatedCapabilityJunctionDAO`
-- If a Capability has been deprecated by another Capability, it is essentially no longer enabled, and ignored by the system
+- If a Capability has been deprecated by another Capability, the existing UCJs with the Capability are still valid, but the Capability is no longer a valid selection for new UCJs.

 ##### User - Capability
 - stored in the `userCapabilityJunctionDAO`